 You’re doing Too Much Before Bed

 Considering we have such busy lives, many of us find themselves working right up until bedtime.
 This doesn’t give you enough time to unwind and prepare your body for sleep.
 As soon as you lay down, you head dives into all kinds of thoughts and worries of what happened during the day and all the things you have to do the next day.
 This only keeps you awake much longer.
-In that case, take at least an hour before bed to engage in some relaxing activities like reading a book, listening to music, or try some relaxation techniques.
+In that case, take at least an hour before bed to engage in some relaxing activities like reading a book, listening to music, or read great articles for some good advice.

 You Have an Uncomfortable Bed